sdrdis/iarpa/README.md

 * A NPZ (numpy) file containing a height map, color map and confidence metric

+How it does it:
+* First, it calculates a 3D map for each defined pair of images.
+* Then, it merge all the 3D map into a single one.

 Main steps can be called independently allowing maximum customization.

 License